-Upon arrival at one of Indiana's correctional facilities, an offender meets with Case Management staff to begin building his or her Case Plan.
+Upon arrival at one of Indiana's correctional facilities, an offender meets with Case Management staff to begin building their Case Plan.
 The Case Plan is developed from the results of the Indiana Risk Assessment System (IRAS), which is based on the following criminogenic risk domains:

 By focusing on these risk domains, Case Management staff can identify solution-based programming that helps break down barriers to successful Re-Entry.

 The Indiana Department of Correction has categorized all offered programming into one of the following categories.